TIBCOSoftware/snappydata/docs/reference/configuration_parameters/load-balance.md

 ## Description

-Specifies whether load balancing is performed for the JDBC client connection.

-With the default value ("true") clients are automatically connected to a less-loaded server if locators are used for member discovery.
+Specifies whether load balancing is performed for the JDBC/ODBC client connection.
+With the default value ("true") clients are automatically connected to a less-loaded server if the locators are used for member discovery.

 !!!
 Note
 	- Load balancing is provided only for SnappyData distributed systems that use locators for member discovery.